 It’s also really important from an aesthetical, functional and value perspective that the second storey blends in with your original property giving it the appearance that it was built at the same time.
 This is where hiring a designer-builder is a major advantage.

 Before having your plans drawn up it is essential to check the rules and regulations of your local council.
 There are specific rules covering areas such as not blocking out neighbours’ sunlight and regulations to prevent your extension ‘overlooking’ neighbouring properties.

 Also, the existing structure needs to be considered and taken best advantage of to attain an aesthetic and efficient result.

 In most cases, a second storey can be built whilst you still occupy a part of your home.
-However, builders will need access to your home throughout the construction process and in some cases, it will require you moving out of your house, especially if your bathrooms, kitchens and laundry are affected, which is usually more to do with ground floor changes.
+However, builders will need access to your home throughout the construction process and in some cases, it will require you to move out of your house, especially if your bathrooms, kitchens and laundry are affected, which is usually more to do with ground-floor changes.